 There are many pharmaceutical companies, biotechnology companies, public and private universities, government agencies and research organizations that compete with us in developing various approaches to the treatment of DMD which includes competitors both in the United States and internationally.
-We have competitors both in the United States and internationally.
-With CAP-1002, we expect to face competition from existing products and products in development.
-In addition, at this time, there are four FDA conditionally approved exon skipping drugs: EXONDYS 51 (eteplirsen), AMONDYS 45 (casimersen) and VYONDYS 53 (golodirsen), which are PMOs approved for the treatment of DMD patients amenable to Exon 51, Exon 45 and Exon 53 skipping, respectively, and are marketed by Sarepta Therapeutics, Inc., and VILTEPSO (vitolarsen), a PMO approved for the treatment of DMD patients amenable to Exon 51, Exon 45 and Exon 53, the FDA approved Sarepta's BLA application seeking accelerated approval of Elevidys (delandistrogene moxeparvovec), its microdystrophin gene therapy, for the treatment of ambulant individuals with Duchenne.
-There are multiple other companies focused on developing genetic based therapies that target dystrophin mechanisms for the treatment of DMD.
+With deramicoel, we expect to face competition from existing products and products in development.
+At this time, there are four FDA conditionally approved exon skipping drugs: EXONDYS 51 (eteplirsen), AMONDYS 45 (casimersen) and VYONDYS 53 (golodirsen), which are PMOs approved for the treatment of DMD patients amenable to Exon 51, Exon 45 and Exon 53 skipping, respectively, and are marketed by Sarepta Therapeutics, Inc., and VILTEPSO (vitolarsen), a PMO approved for the treatment of DMD patients amenable to Exon 53 skipping, which is marketed by Nippon Shinyaku through its U.S. subsidiary, NS Pharma, Inc. Currently, Sarepta's microdystrophin gene therapy, Elevidys (delandistrogene moxeparvovec) is approved for the treatment of ambulant individuals with Duchenne who are at least 4 years of age and conditionally approved for non-ambulant individuals with Duchenne.
+There are multiple other companies focused on developing genetic based therapies that target dystrophin mechanisms and non-dystrophin mechanisms for the treatment of DMD.